 The captain of the QUINCY tried to charge the attackers with his ship, but was caught in the murderous crossfire.
 A shell wiped out the bridge, killing most of the crew there, including the captain.
 The QUINCY stopped and began to sink.
 On board the VINCENNES, Captain Riefkohl had no idea he was in a fight until shells started falling.
 The VINCENNES took torpedo and shell hits.

 The QUINCY went down shortly after Mikawa left, followed soon after by the VINCENNES.
-The CANBERRA struggled on until morning, when it was finally sunk by the surviving ships in the force while, after an agonized struggle to save the vessel, the ASTORIA sank shortly after noon following the explosion of a magazine.
+The CANBERRA struggled on until morning, when it was finally sunk by the surviving ships in the force.
+After an agonized struggle to save the ASTORIA, it sank shortly after noon, following the explosion of a magazine.
 The CHICAGO and the PATTERSON were badly damaged.
 The four sunken vessels would be joined by others in the coming months, until the sea to the north of Guadalcanal became known as "Iron Bottom Sound".